adangc53/walkthrough-bot-dotnet/README-Kubernetes.md

     <b>Note:</b> It's important to keep save the external ip address, we are going to use it in the next step.

+19. Let's create a public unique DNS alias with the following structure: wbd-aks-{alias}, e.g. wbd-aks-rcervantes.

+    <b>Note:</b> It's important to keep save the public unique DNS alias, we are going to use it in the following steps.

-18. In the same temporal folder `akswbddev` create a new bash file: `deployment.sh`, and replace with the external-ip address assigned to the nginx-ingress controller.
+20. In the same temporal folder `akswbddev` create a new bash file: `deployment.sh`, add the external-ip address assigned by the nginx-ingress controller and add the public unique DNS alias.

     ```bash
     #!/bin/bash

     # Public IP address of your ingress controller
-    IP="INGRESS EXTERNAL IP ADDRESS"
+    IP="ADD THE INGRESS EXTERNAL IP ADDRESS"

     # Name to associate with public IP address
-    DNSNAME="wbd-aks-ingress"
+    DNSNAME="ADD THE PUBLIC UNIQUE DNS ALIAS"

     # Get the resource-id of the public ip
     PUBLICIPID=$(az network public-ip list --query "[?ipAddress!=null]|[?contains(ipAddress, '$IP')].[id]" --output tsv)